autogluon/autogluon/docs/tutorials/image_classification/beginner.md

 We adopt the task of Image Classification as a running example to illustrate basic usage of AutoGluon’s main APIs.
 This task involves a few steps which we demonstrate how to get started with AutoGluon.

 In this tutorial, we will load images and the corresponding labels into AutoGluon and use this data to obtain a neural network that can classify new images.
-Different from traditional machine learning where we need to manually define the neural network, and specify the hyperparameters in the training process, with just a single call to `AutoGluon`'s `fit` function, AutoGluon will automatically train many models and thousands of different hyperparameter configurations regarding to the training process and return the best model.
+Different from traditional machine learning where we need to manually define the neural network, and specify the hyperparameters in the training process, with just a single call to `AutoGluon`'s `fit` function, AutoGluon will automatically train many models with different hyperparameter configurations and return the best model.

 We begin by specifying `image_classification` as our task of interest: